dannythedev/registry_timestamp_checker/README.md

 ## Notes
 - Ensure you have the necessary permissions to access the registry keys.
-- The application handles errors such as invalid key paths or permission issues gracefully.

 ## Author
 - Created by dannythedev.